thapaBurg/thapaday02/content/pages/index.md

         tagline: Testimonial 1
         subtitle: 'Aaditya Subedi, Harvard University 2028'
         text: >
-          "This workshop was not just informative but also deeply reassuring.
-          Dr. Thapa's genuine care and commitment to helping students succeed were evident in every session.
-I feel more prepared and excited about my future at Harvard, and I owe a significant part of that confidence to Dr. Thapa's guidance."
+          "I feel more prepared and excited about my future at Harvard, and I owe a significant part of that confidence to Dr. Thapa's guidance."
         image:
           url: /images/large_harvard.png
           altText: Maria Walters